-Linda M. Baier RN, MSN, BC
+Linda M. Baier RN, MSN, C

 Linda Baier is currently the Staff Development Coordinator of St. John's Nursing Home, a four hundred and seventy five bed Long Term Care facility in Rochester, New York.
-She received her master's in nursing from the State University of New York at Buffalo and has been in nursing education and staff development in long term care for the past nineteen_years.
-She is a Minimum Data Set (MDS) Trainer for the state of New York.
-Ms. Baier is a member of the National Nursing Staff Development Organization, President of the Regional Staff Development Organization, and is President of the Genesee Valley Nurses Association.
-She has presented programs on dementia and Alzheimer's disease, stress management, humor, MDS, care planning and nursing rehabilitation using the MDS.
+She received her Masters in Nursing from the State University of New York at Buffalo and has been in Nursing Education for the past 18 years.
+For the past fifteen years, Linda has been in Staff Development in Long Term Care.
+She is an MDS Trainer for the state of New York; she is also the current Chairperson for the Gerontological Nursing Clinical Practice Unit and a member of the Council on Continuing Education for the New York State Nurses Association.
+Linda is a member of the National Nursing Staff Development Organization, the Regional Staff Development Organization, and is President of the Genesee Valley Nurses Association.
+She has presented programs on Dementia and Alzheimer's Disease, Stress Management, Humor, MDS, Care Planning and Nursing Rehabilitation using the MDS.